Made in USA: Assembled in USA

-A product that includes foreign components may be called "Assembled in USA" without qualification when its principal assembly takes place in the U.S. and the assembly is substantial.
+A product that includes foreign components may be called "Assembled in USA" without qualification when its principal assembly takes place in the US and the assembly is substantial.
 For the "assembly" claim to be valid, the product's "last substantial transformation" also should have occurred in the United States.
-A "screwdriver" assembly in the U.S. of foreign components into a final product at the end of the manufacturing process does not usually qualify for the "Assembled in USA" claim.
+A "screwdriver" assembly in the US of foreign components into a final product at the end of the manufacturing process does not usually qualify for the "Assembled in USA" claim.

 Regulation

 Country of origin labels are required on textiles, wools, furs, automobiles, most foods, and many other imports.

 Customs fraud

 Examples of fraudulent practices involving imports include removing a required foreign origin label before the product is even delivered to the ultimate purchaser (with or without the improper substitution of a Made in USA label) and failing to label a product with the required country of origin.

 Significance

-Many manufacturers use the Made in the U.S.A. label as a selling point with varying degrees of success.
+Many manufacturers use the "Made in USA" label as a selling point with varying degrees of success.
 This tag is associated with marketing and operational benefits, such as more appeal to certain buyers and lower shipping costs.
-When an American consumer sees a product is made in the U.S., the thinking goes, the consumer may perceive it as higher quality than a foreign-made version.
+When an American consumer sees a product is made in the US, the thinking goes, the consumer may perceive it as higher quality than a foreign-made version.
 The decision where to produce is based on many factors, not simply direct product costs.
 Marketing and operations are both affected greatly by producing domestically.